section-engineering-education/engineering-education/content/articles/top-container-orchestration-tools/index.md

 - [Northrop Grumman](http://northropgrumman.com/)

 ##### Features of AKS
-- AKS manage, build, and scale microservice-based apps
+- AKS manage, build, and scale microservice-based apps.
-- Administer rules across clusters with Azure Policy
+- Administer rules across clusters with Azure Policy.
-- It is scalable
+- It is scalable.

 #### Docker Swarm
 [Docker Swarm](https://docs.docker.com/engine/swarm/key-concepts/) is a container orchestration tool for Docker applications.
 It gives you the most straightforward route for orchestrating a Docker hosts cluster.
 Docker is simple and does not need more software.
 It, thus, suits small-scale enterprises handling container technology.